baz44/baz44.github.com/about.md

 title: About
 permalink: /about/
 ---
-I'm a Software Developer and a Technical Team Lead based in London.
-I Spent the last decade writing software for a number of start-ups and public companies.
+I am a software engineer and team lead based in the London.

 You can check out my professional profile [here][linkedin-profile], feel free to fork my [code][github-profile] or get in touch if you need help with your next project by send me an email to hello at baselfarah dot co dot uk, I have a GPG key on [keybase][keybase-profile] if you would like to communicate with me securely.